paulmthompson/JNeuron/docs/GettingStarted.rst

 Constructing A Network with different neuron types
 ---------------------------------------------------

 Above, we have 3 different neurons, which all have different combinations of neuron channels in different places.
-We would add these to a network as an array:
+We would add these to a network as a tuple:

 .. code-block:: julia

 	simulation_time=100.0 #ms
-	mynetwork1=Network([myneuron1,myneuron2,myneuron3],simulation_time)
+	mynetwork1=Network((myneuron1,myneuron2,myneuron3),simulation_time)

 The first field of the network, neur, is a NeuronPool type, which will have an array field for each of the different types of neurons.
 In the example above, the pool would have 3 fields each with one entry.
 Constrast this to the example below, where all of the neurons have the same channel types, and therefore there would be a neuron pool with 1 field with three entries: